Workin' Man Blues: Chart performance

 "Workin' Man Blues" was released in July 1969, and reached No. 1 on the Billboard magazine Hot Country Singles chart.

 Cover versions and other songs

 Jerry Lee Lewis included a cover on the 1970 album She Even Woke Me Up to Say Goodbye.

-Covered often by The New Riders of the Purple Sage starting in 1970.
+The New Riders of the Purple Sage have frequently covered the song since 1970.

 Lone Justice included a live cover on the 1983 'best of' album This World Is Not My Home.

 Jon Wayne included a cover on the 1985 album Texas Funeral.

 Gary Morris's cover was released in September 1990 as the first single from the album These Days.

 Diamond Rio, along with guitarists Steve Wariner and Lee Roy Parnell, recorded a cover of the song in 1994, crediting themselves as Jed Zeppelin.
 This cover, included on a tribute album called Mama's Hungry Eyes: A Tribute to Merle Haggard, charted at number 48 on the Billboard country charts, and a music video was made for it.

+Willie Nelson recorded the song on his 2025 album Workin' Man: Willie Sings Merle.